-Mobile-first means we design content for the smallest screen and then work our way up.
-With this focus, we’re moving toward crafting content that goes anywhere and adapts to any context.
+Mobile-first means we design content for the smallest screen and work our way up.

 - Mobile content checklist

 - On a smaller screen, text looks longer and more overwhelming.

 - Mobile users are likely to be multitasking (driving, ordering coffee) or in distracting places (elevators, sidewalks).

 - Small touchscreens are error-prone.
 Each additional tap increases the chance of making a mistake.

 - Typing on a touchscreen takes longer and feels harder.

 - In portrait mode, there’s very little horizontal space.
 Elements will usually need to stack vertically instead of showing side by side.

 - You can see less content at once.
 Scrolling to find what you need can feel like work.

 - There’s no hover.
 You have to tap to see more info.